 With our community partners, we continue to expand this program with the publication of educational books for adults and children based on our popular “Tuleyome Tales” newspaper feature articles and the “Species Guide to the Berryessa Snow Mountain Region”.
 All of the book are available at Lulu.com.

 The HPA program provides not only engaging outdoor experiences and service projects which encourage people of all ages to become leaders in conservation, sustainability and land stewardship.
 The program also has opportunities for volunteers to participate in habitat restoration projects, as well as trail building and maintenance and many other forms of community service.

-Our goal is to inspire members of public to protect, restore, and enjoy the natural landscape in the Northern Inner Coast Range region.
+Our goal is to inspire members of public to protect, restore, and enjoy the natural landscape in the Berryessa snow Mountain National Monument region.

 Our other successful work in the region includes:

-- Acquiring ecologically key properties at Ireland Ranch, Cold Canyon and Goat Mountain and the Berryessa Peak trail easement to help open lands to public use throughout land trust component.
+- Acquiring ecologically key properties at Ireland Ranch, Stebbins Cold Canyon, the Silver Spur Ranch, Goat Mountain and the Berryessa Peak trail easement to help open lands to public use through our land trust component.